msgarbossa/ansible-tui/README.md

 https://go.dev/doc/install

-Go 1.22.0 or higher is required due to the use of features introduced in 1.22.0.
+Go 1.22.0 or higher is required due to the use of logging features (slog) introduced in 1.22.0.

 The basic setup for go is to download the tar file to /usr/local and unpack to /usr/local/go.